 The major in Political Philosophy, Policy and Law (PPL) provides undergraduate students with an opportunity to pursue intensive study of the connections between political philosophy and legal theory, legal thought and historical change, law and public policy.
 The major is based firmly on the view that the study of law has a rich humanistic tradition and that its pursuit encourages sustained reflection on fundamental values.
 Because the domain of law, policy and political philosophy is huge, a principal objective of the major is the integration of diverse disciplinary perspectives.
 But interdisciplinary dialogue on political and legal ideas, processes, doctrine, and policies can be fruitful only if the participants engage one another from a position of disciplinary strength.
 The requirements for the major in PPL are grounded on this presumption.

 To view the current (revised) requirements of the PPL program, please click here.
-(MS Word)
+(PDF)

-An online application for the 2012 academic year will be available before the end of the year.
+An online application for the 2014 academic year is available from the menu to the left.